van-8/HarmonyEarth/startrek.md

 **Plots involving a whole civilization rarely work.** What does work is specific character from another culture and their interactions with continuing characters.

 **Mad scientists, or stories where technology is considered the villain.**  Our lives depend on technology.
-The cast are not Luddittes.
+The cast are not Luddites.

-**Stories in which characters must do something stupid or dangerous in order to create jeopardy.**  Our people are the best and the brightest, commitest to their crew mates and their mission.
+**Stories in which characters must do something stupid or dangerous in order to create jeopardy.**  Our people are the best and the brightest, committed to their crew mates and their mission.